 Bridget “Biddy” Mason founded the First African Methodist Episcopalian church in Los Angeles.

-For more facts check out Biograghy ” celebrate Black History” at: http://www.biography.com/blackhistory/history/366-facts-inventions.jsp
+For more facts like this check out Biograghy ” celebrate Black History” at: http://www.biography.com/blackhistory/history/366-facts-inventions.jsp

 Race Riots in the US have been consistent since the 60’s.
 Major outbreaks include but are not limited to the Following: